phalcon/documentation/docs/views.md

     ]
 );
 ```
-In the above example, we set up the engine and then echo a rendered template on screen (`templates/welcome`).
+In the above example, we set up the engine and then echo a rendered template on the screen (`templates/welcome`).
 We can also send parameters to the template by issuing an array as the second parameter.
 The keys are the names of the variables.

 ## Events
 [Phalcon\Mvc\View][mvc-view] and [Phalcon\Mvc\View\Simple][mvc-view-simple] are able to send events to an [Events Manager][events] if it is present.
 Events are triggered using the type `view`.
 If an event returns `false` it can stop the active operation.
 The following events are supported: